-If you would like some support in developing a regular creative practice you might like my next 6 week Women’s Creative Wellbeing group beginning on the 17th February 2016, face to face mode in Sydney Australia.
+If you would like some support in developing a regular creative practice you might like my next 6 week Women’s Creative Wellbeing group (ONLINE) beginning on the 6th July 2017, online mode for participants in in Australia.
 My up and coming 6 week women’s wellbeing group aims to provide a window of peace and clarity for women where they take stock, refocus, and reconnect to what really matters.
 If you are based somewhere else in the world we can connect by Skype for art-therapy informed coaching.
 Drop me a line to discuss what might work for you.

 Jade is a qualified Art Therapist and coach.
-Based in Glebe, her approach to wellbeing taps into our playful and light sides .
-Over six weeks, participants get completely hand-ons , with range of art materials supplied and absolutely no experience necessary.
+Based in Glebe, her approach to wellbeing taps into our playful and light sides.
+Over six weeks, participants get completely hand-ons , with guidance on the range of art materials to get and absolutely no experience necessary.
 They group gets to be experimental, playful, silly and be more comfortable with ‘making mistakes’ in their creative modes.
 At the end of the process, women have reported feeling lighter and more able to refocus on what is important to them.

 ¹ Source: Cassells R, Gong, H and Duncan A (2011), Race against time: How Australians spend their time.
 AMP.NATSEM Income and Wealth Report, Issue 30, November, Sydney, AMP.